-The move for Athena also triggered a change in the data format – from JSON to Parquet, which they say was the hardest step in building up their data platform.
+The move for Athena also triggered a change in the data format from JSON to Parquet, which they say was the hardest step in building up their data platform.
 An EMR/Hive system is responsible for doing the needed data transformations between S3 and Athena.
-In the data ingestion part of the story, Remind gathers data through their APIs from both mobile devices and personal computers, as the company business targets schools, parents and students.
-This data is then passed to a streaming Kinesis Firehose system, before streaming it out to S3 and Redshift.
+In the data ingestion part of the story, Remind gathers data through their APIs from both mobile devices and personal computers, as the company business targets schools, parents, and students.
+This data is then passed to a streaming Kinesis Firehose system before streaming it out to S3 and Redshift.

 Remind’s future plans are probably focused on facilitating data format conversions using AWS Glue.
 This step would allow them to replace EMR/Hive from their architecture and use Spark SQL instead of Athena for diverse ETL tasks.

 Kafka also shields the system from failures and communicates its state with data producers and consumers.
 As with many other companies, Robinhood uses Airflow to schedule various jobs across the stack, beating competition such as Pinball, Azkaban and Luigi.
 Robinhood data science team uses Amazon Redshift to help identify possible instances of fraud and money laundering.

 Dollar Shave Club (DSC) is a lifestyle brand and e-commerce company that’s revolutionizing the bathroom by inventing smart, affordable products.
-Don’t be fooled by their name, they have a pretty cool data architecture, for a company in the shaving business.
+Don’t be fooled by their name.
+They have a pretty cool data architecture for a company in the shaving business.
 Their business model works with online sales through a subscription service.
 Currently, they serve around 3 million subscribed customers.

 DSC’s web applications, internal services, and data infrastructure are 100% hosted on AWS.
 A Redshift cluster serves as the central data warehouse, receiving data from various systems.
-Data movement is facilitated with Apache Kafka and can move in different directions – from production DBs into the warehouse, in between different apps and in between internal pipeline components.
+Data movement is facilitated with Apache Kafka and can move in different directions – from production DBs into the warehouse, between different apps, and between internal pipeline components.

 Coursera is an education company that partners with the top universities and organizations in the world to offer online courses.
 They started building their data architecture somewhere around 2013, as both numbers of users and available courses increased.
 As of late 2017, Coursera provides courses to 27 million worldwide users.